wagtail/wagtail/docs/advanced_topics/performance.md

 When using the [`{% pageurl %}`](pageurl_tag) or [`{% fullpageurl %}`](fullpageurl_tag) template tags, the request is automatically passed in, so no further optimization is needed.

-## Deferred fields
+## Specific instances

 Some APIs require using the `Page` model, such as when you want to search across all pages on your site.
-However, you need to then render or call methods on the specific instances.
+However, you want to then render or call methods on the specific instances.

 These specific instances can be retrieved using the `specific` attribute on either the page or queryset: